(225 ILCS 57/25)

 (i) Nothing in this Act applies to massage therapists from other states or

-countries when providing educational programs or services for a period not
+countries when providing educational programs for a period not

 exceeding 30 days within a calendar year.